daboe01/ApoLutscher/README.md

 ApoLutscher
 ==========
 The Apo web portal sucks.
+I.e. it eats away the older transactions.

 This is PCCash for ApoBank, based on mojolicious, postgres and cappuccino.

 * make apobank.pl run on a regular basis (e.g. in crontab)